temanuel1/sport-suggest-mcp/README.md

 - Statistical leaders (top performers for each team)
 - Venue and broadcast details
 - Quarter-by-quarter scoring breakdowns
+- Complete team rosters with player positions and jersey numbers

 ## 🚀 Getting Started